Academics and Careers

 The First Year Class is divided into six sections of approximately 32 students.

 Yes, there are both formal and informal academic support programs.
-During the First Year, students have the opportunity to work with an academic support counselor as well as upper-class students.
+During the first tear, students have the opportunity to work with an academic support counselor as well as upper-class students.
 Also, students have the opportunity to be assigned a faculty and/or a student mentor.

 Cornell Law is a small legal community, so there are many opportunities for informal academic support.
 Students can easily interact with their classmates and faculty.

 Are there opportunities to interact with faculty?

 Yes.
 One of the cornerstones of the Cornell Law faculty is their accessibility to students.

 As the largest and most academically diverse Ivy League University, Cornell offers a robust number of joint degree programs.
 We currently offer the following joint degree programs:

 - J.D./M.S.
 Master of Science